Variation of carrier density in semimetals via short-range correlation: A case study with nickelate NdNiO$_2$: Appendix

-In this study, the fluctuation of non-collinear spin directions is incorporated in our simulation by averaging large number of configurations with similar nearest short-range correlations $\chi = \sum_{\langle i, i^\prime\rangle}\mathbf{S}_{i} \cdot \mathbf{S}_{i^\prime}$, but with negligible long-range order $\mathbf{M}_{\mathbf{q}} = \sum_{i}\mathbf{S}_{i} e^{i\mathbf{q}\cdot \mathbf{x}_i}$.
+In this study, the fluctuation of noncollinear spin directions is incorporated in our simulation by averaging a large number of configurations with similar nearest short-range correlations $\chi = \sum_{\langle i, i^\prime\rangle}\mathbf{S}_{i} \cdot \mathbf{S}_{i^\prime}$, but with negligible long-range order $\mathbf{M}_{\mathbf{q}} = \sum_{i}\mathbf{S}_{i} e^{i\mathbf{q}\cdot \mathbf{x}_i}$.
 Obviously, a larger supercell is necessary in the search for configurations of various short-range correlation, but without long-range order.
-Furthermore, averaging over large supercells with various sizes, shapes and orientations is an efficient way to avoid fictitious gap openings and shadow band foldings related to the artificial new spatial periodicity.
+Furthermore, averaging over large supercells (cf. examples in Fig.\ref{figs3}) with various sizes, shapes and orientations is an efficient way to avoid fictitious gap openings and shadow band foldings related to the artificial new spatial periodicity.
+(Figure~\ref{figs4}(a) gives an example showing artificial shadow bands and gap opening at \textit{particular} momenta resulting from the periodicity of a single configuration with a rather small supercell.)

-The enforcement of the spin directions according to the proposed magnetic configurations can be easily achieved within the Hartree-Fock approximation by constraining the atomically local one-body density matrix $\rho_{i\nu\nu^\prime}$ to be diagonal in the spin channel $\nu=\nu^\prime$ along the assigned spin direction.
-Specifically, using the Euler angle we represent (rotate) $\rho_{i\nu\nu^\prime}$ in a local spin basis whose $z$-axis is along the assigned spin direction.
-We then zero out the off-diagonal elements of $\rho_{i\nu\nu^\prime}$ in this local basis, and then rotate the representation back to the global one with $z$-axis of the spin along that of the lattice.
-This constrained $\rho_{i\nu\nu^\prime}$ is then combined with $U_{m m^{\prime\prime}m^{\prime\prime\prime} m^\prime}$ in Eq.(1) to evaluate the effective orbital-dependent potential within the Hartree-Fock approximation.
-Naturally, the same constraint needs to be applied in each iteration of the self-consistent cycle, until a spin-density is converged.
+The enforcement of the spin directions according to the proposed magnetic configurations can be easily achieved within the Hartree-Fock approximation by constraining the atomically local one-body density matrix $\rho_{i\nu\nu^\prime}$ to be diagonal in the spin channel $\nu=\nu^\prime$ along the assigned spin direction in every self-consistent cycle.
+Specifically, using the Euler angle we represent (rotate) $\rho_{i\nu\nu^\prime}$ in a local spin basis whose $z$ axis is along the assigned spin direction.
+We then zero out the off-diagonal elements of $\rho_{i\nu\nu^\prime}$ in this local basis, and then rotate the representation back to the global one with the $z$ axis of the spin along that of the lattice.
+This constrained $\rho_{i\nu\nu^\prime}$ is then combined with $U_{m m^{\prime\prime} m^\prime m^{\prime\prime\prime}}$ in Eq.~(\ref{eq1}) to evaluate the effective orbital-dependent potential within the Hartree-Fock approximation.
+Naturally, the same constraint needs to be applied in each iteration of the self-consistent cycle, until a spin density is converged.

+Convergence of our results is illustrated in Fig.~\ref{figs4}(c).
+Upon doubling the number of distinct configurations, Fig.~\ref{figs4}(c) shows essential features practically indistinguishable from Fig.~\ref{figs4}(b) as the paramagnetic results shown in Fig.1(b) of the manuscript.